se-edu/learningresources/contents/ai/ml.md

 4) Repeating step 3

 ### Basic Data Preprocessing
-Basic data preprocessing is required to remove unwanted noise from the data.
-Examples of unwanted noise are repeated content and corrupted images.
-The unwanted content is usually discarded, manually or through aid of scripting.
-Training a model on such data hinders its ability to learn the actual patterns in uncorrupted data.
+The quantity, quality and type of data differs greatly across domains, sometimes containing errors such as corruption or mislabelling.
+Basic data preprocessing is required to remove such data.

-Other areas of concern are class imbalance (for supervised learning), where there are more datapoints in one class as compared to another.
+Other areas of concern are class imbalance (for supervised learning), where there are more data points in one class as compared to another.
+The data is modified in various ways to tackle class imbalance.

-Statistics of the data are collected to identify class imbalance.
-This [paper](https://arxiv.org/abs/1710.05381v1) details various techinques for tackling class imbalance when using Convolutional Neural Networks.
-The literature review section in the paper links to techniques effective for other machine learning algorithms.
+This [paper](https://arxiv.org/abs/1710.05381v1) details various techinques for tackling class imbalance.

 ### Partitioning of Data
 Data is usually split into 3 sets after preprocessing: the test set, validation set and training set.